He Knew He Was Right: Background

 He Knew He Was Right was the first book written by Anthony Trollope after resigning his former position in the Post Office in 1867.
 He started writing in November 1867, and finished the book while staying in America in spring 1868.
-It was published by Virtue and Co in 32 weekly sixpenny volumes from the 27th October 1868 to the 12th May 1869; it was then published in monthly bound parts from November 1869.
-The novel was finally published by Strahan and Co in two official volumes on the 22nd May 1869, with illustrations by Marcus Stone.
+It was published by Virtue and Co in 32 weekly sixpenny volumes from 27 October 1868 to 12 May 1869; it was then published in monthly bound parts from November 1869.
+The novel was finally published by Strahan and Co in two official volumes on 22 May 1869, with illustrations by Marcus Stone.
 As well as being the longest novel Anthony Trollope would ever write, it was also the one for which he received the most payment, with Virtue and Co paying him £3,200.

 Major themes

 One of the main themes of the novel is obsession, and the deleterious impact that this can have on people's lives.
 Louis Trevelyan's single-minded belief in his wife's adultery (as implied by the title) leads to his downfall, while Miss Jemima Stanbury is similarly obsessed with her money and social status.
 Bozzle's determination to prove Emily Trevelyan's unfaithfulness is similarly portrayed as obsessive, gradually breaking the rules of good taste and compassion as his investigations continue.
 The book's title makes this theme explicit; the characters who 'Know They Are Right' display stubbornness, obsession and a manic pursuit of their goals that leads to madness.